 With this interface, it is easy to either download a specific file revision, or revert to this revision.

 Note: The Home Edition comes with the default set of Versioning Policies and they cannot be edited.

-In Pydio Cells Enterprise Edition, we have brought versionning one step further by giving you the option to define custom pruning policies that will fit to your business specific needs and requirement.
+In Pydio Cells Enterprise Edition, we have brought versioning one step further by giving you the option to define custom pruning policies that will fit to your business specific needs and requirement.

 Go to your

-- Period Start : time elapsed since a version was created
+- Period Start is the time elapsed since a version was created

-- Max number of versions: number of versions to keep during this period.
+- Max number of versions is number of versions to keep during this period.
 Special numbers are -1 to keep all versions, or 0 to remove all versions.

 |After original file deletion||Define what to do with versions after a file is totally removed from a datasource (see below).|